-- 6020.
-Public Service Ethics (3).
-Prepares students to engage in ethical discourse in diverse circumstances, to recognize ethical questions when they exist, to act with legitimacy, accountability, and transparency as public servants and to possess a working knowledge of the literature, philosophy, and issues of public service ethics. - 6030.
+6030.
 Organization Theory and Behavior (3).
 Surveys major theoretical, conceptual and ethical issues in understanding the behavior of public organizations.
-Compares the behavior of public and private organizations and introduces strategies for responding to problems in leadership, motivation, structure, decision making, communication and organizational change. - 6040.
+Compares the behavior of public and private organizations and introduces strategies for responding to problems in leadership, motivation, structure, decision making, communication and organizational change.

+6040.
 Public and Nonprofit Budgeting (3).
 An examination of the processes, politics, and techniques of public and nonprofit sector budgeting.
-Topics include formulation, authorization, appropriation, and execution stages. - 6070.
+Topics include formulation, authorization, appropriation, and execution stages.

+6070.
 Public Policymaking (3).
 This course broadly explores the rich and complex world of public policymaking.
-Students will examine the numerous actors involved in the process and their interactions with and impact on each other, including but not limited to the roles of public managers and administrators. - 6130.
+Students will examine the numerous actors involved in the process and their interactions with and impact on each other, including but not limited to the roles of public managers and administrators.

+6130.
 Seminar in State and Local Government (3).
-A systematic examination of function, problems and issues within the political and constitutional framework of selected areas of state and local government. - 6140.
+A systematic examination of function, problems and issues within the political and constitutional framework of selected areas of state and local government.

+6140.
 Issues in Public Administration (3).
-Examination and analysis of various public programs of concern to the public administrator: housing, health, poverty, welfare, employment, urban renewal and related political and social factors influencing policy formulation and implementation. - 6160.
+Examination and analysis of various public programs of concern to the public administrator: housing, health, poverty, welfare, employment, urban renewal and related political and social factors influencing policy formulation and implementation.

+6160.
 Intergovernmental Relations (3).
 Graduate standing.
 Examines relationships between various levels of government in a federal system and the impact of these relationships on decision-making, fiscal concerns, and substantive policy areas.
-Shifts in intergovernmental relations over time are also studied, both as a result of reorganization and the evolution of political discourse. - 6260.
+Shifts in intergovernmental relations over time are also studied, both as a result of reorganization and the evolution of political discourse.

+6260.
 Program Evaluation (3).
-This course serves as an introduction to evaluation methodology and tools used in designing and delivering effective public service programs. - 6310.
+This course serves as an introduction to evaluation methodology and tools used in designing and delivering effective public service programs.

+6310.
 Policy and Politics in Urban America (3).
 Pr.
 Graduate standing.
 This course focuses on the policies and politics of cities, exploring the development of metropolitan areas, analyzing variations of cities' political environments, and examining policies dealing with such issues as economic development, poverty, crime, and policing.

-- 6710.
+6710.
 Administration of Nonprofit Organization (3).
 An introduction to management issues in the nonprofit sector.
-Topics include the history and structure of nonprofits, total quality management applications, strategic planning and the role of a board of directors. - 6720.
+Topics include the history and structure of nonprofits, total quality management applications, strategic planning and the role of a board of directors.

+6720.
 Grants and Contracts (3).
 Pr.
 Graduate standing.
 This course focuses on the process of developing and writing a strong grant or contract proposal on behalf of a public or nonprofit agency.
-The course will also discuss best practices for project management to ensure successful implementation of the resulting project. - 6730.
+The course will also discuss best practices for project management to ensure successful implementation of the resulting project.

+6730.
 Marketing for Nonprofit Organizations (3).
-Introduces students to the role of marketing in nonprofit organizations as the key to meeting the needs of target clients, patrons or customers. - 6840.
-Health Care and Legal Principles (3).
-The health care management arena is covered using state and federal laws as the basis for the development of principles of management. - 6924.
+Introduces students to the role of marketing in nonprofit organizations as the key to meeting the needs of target clients, patrons or customers.

+6924.
 Internship in Public Administration (3).
 Provides pre-service students practical knowledge of some of the concepts and theories taught in class.
-Students allowed to take a maximum of 6 hours internship credit. - 6962.
+Students allowed to take a maximum of 6 hours internship credit.

+6962.
 Directed Readings in Public Administration (1-6).
-Credit to be arranged and consent of instructor required for enrollment. - 6972.
+Credit to be arranged and consent of instructor required for enrollment.

+6972.
 Special Problems in Public Administration (3).
 Advanced research in specific areas of public administration (as arranged).